Amazon’s growing spending on Seattle politics includes a spate of donations from Jeff Bezos’ ‘S Team’

 “Most people have not prepared for this kind of scenario where someone comes in and drops a million dollars in the final few weeks of a municipal campaign.
 Money is a megaphone and they have bought the ability to shout most other people down,” she said.

-Markham McIntyre, CEO of the Chamber, disputed that Amazon is buying the election.
+Markham McIntyre, the executive director of CASE, disputed that Amazon is buying the election.
 “I disagree.
 It’s up to the voters.
 All we’re trying to do is make sure they have a choice here.
 Amazon cares deeply about its hometown,” he said.

 Indeed, the unprecedented political spending by Amazon and its top executives could allay lingering fears that the company is pulling up stakes in Seattle — concerns stoked in the last two years by its search for a second headquarters and threat to halt two office expansion projects in protest of the head tax.

-Note: An earlier version of this article gave an incorrect title for Markham McIntyre and said the shelter at Amazon for homeless families had opened already; it opens early next year.